apache/phoenix-site/site/source/src/site/markdown/joins.md

          GROUP BY ItemID) AS O
     ON Items.ItemID = O.ItemID;

+## Hash Join vs. Sort-Merge Join

+Basic hash join usually outperforms other types of join algorithms, but it has its limitations too, the most significant of which is the assumption that one of the relations must be small enough to fit into memory.
+Thus Phoenix now has both hash join and sort-merge join implemented to facilitate fast join operations as well as join between two large tables.

+Phoenix currently uses the hash join algorithm whenever possible since it is usually much faster.
+However we have the hint "USE_SORT_MERGE_JOIN" for forcing the usage of sort-merge join in a query.
+The choice between these two join algorithms, together with detecting the smaller relation for hash join, will be done automatically in future under the guidance provided by table statistics.

 ## Foreign Key to Primary Key Join Optimization<a name="foreign-key-to-primary-key-join-optimization"></a>

 Oftentimes a join will occur from a child table to a parent table, mapping the foreign key of the child table to the primary key of the parent.
 So instead of doing a full scan on the parent table, Phoenix will drive a skip-scan or a range-scan based on the foreign key values it got from the child table result.